Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Technique

 \begin{lemma} In a spherical tiling by $f$ congruent convex polygons, all angles $\ge \frac{2}{f}\pi$.
-If an angle is $\frac{2}{f}\pi$, then the tiling is the earth map tiling by congruent $2$-gons, or the flip modification of the earth map tiling. \end{lemma}
+If an angle is $\frac{2}{f}\pi$, then the tiling is the hosohedron (earth map tiling by congruent $2$-gons), or its flip modification. \end{lemma}

 \begin{proof} Let $\theta$ be an angle of the convex polygon.
 The convexity implies that the polygon is contained in the $2$-gon with angle $\theta$.
 Since $f$ congruent polygons tile the sphere, the polygon has area $\frac{4}{f}\pi$.
 Since the $2$-gon has area $2\theta$, we get $\frac{4}{f}\pi\le 2\theta$.